 Educational Parks

-You could also pay a visit to the Pearce Estate, a 15-hectare reconstructed wetland that’s home to the Sam Livingston Fish Hatchery and the Bow Habitat Visitor Centre, or the Inglewood Bird Sanctuary and Nature Centre.
+You could also pay a visit to the Pearce Estate, a 15-hectare reconstructed wetland that’s home to the Sam Livingston Fish Hatchery and the Bow Habitat Station & Discovery Centre, or the Inglewood Bird Sanctuary and Nature Centre.
 The Nature Centre is open to visitors and has interpretive exhibits and information about local wildlife and parks.
 The Sanctuary has been providing migratory birds with a place to rest their wings since 1929.

 Beyond the Playground: Calgary Parks (Family Fun Calgary)